 I never liked history as a young girl because I was not good at memorizing dates… but later, when I was studying architecture in Geneva, we had courses in Urbanism, which included the history of cities and the contemporary design of territories.
 I had great Italian professors who taught us to read the history of cities in plans and maps and also to understand the cultural and philosophical dimensions of urban settlements.
 During my studies, I visited my grandmother who had moved to Berlin in the last years of her life.
 It was my first visit to Berlin, and I was fascinated by the Wall and the divided city, the birthplace of my mother, a city that had been destroyed and torn in half.
-Two years later I returned to begin my diploma on the Berlin Wall and I was there when the Wall fell and since then I have worked on Border Urbanisms and Landscapes.
+Two years later, I returned to begin my diploma on the Berlin Wall.
+I was there when the Wall fell and since then I have worked on Border Urbanism and Landscapes.

 I was attracted to urbanism as it is an interdisciplinary field, and I like to work in connecting different systems, modes and layers of information.
 During my studies at the Graduate School of Design at Harvard University, and through my research on borders and buffer zones, I became increasingly interested in landscape urbanism and realized the importance of landscape as a foundation for all urbanism and architecture.
 We also were introduced to landscape in my undergraduate studies, so I had a very broad training and outlook on the profession.
 The city is connected and made up of Open space… it is the glue between the buildings and the theatre where people collect and connect.
 Squares, Public spaces, parks, promenades, cemeteries, gardens, natural habitats … all of these link into the green and blue networks of the city.

-In urbanism, there are many fields – from legislation to policy, geography, to design – and today with growing tendencies to “design with nature” and natural systems, coupled with the development of technology – the fields of ecology, biology, climatology, cyber,,, digital.
-There are also multiple scales of urbanism, historical scales, spatial scales, and I like to work on these various dimensions of urbanisms, from designing pocket parks – which I did with a local community in Boston – to creating visions for large border landscapes such as the Korean Demilitarized Zone and the Cyprus Buffer Zone.
+In urbanism, there are many fields – from legislation to policy, geography, to design – and today with growing tendencies to “design with nature” and natural systems, coupled with the development of technology – the fields of ecology, biology, climatology, cyber, and digital.
+There are also multiple scales of urbanism, historical scales, and spatial scales, and I like to work on these various dimensions of urbanism, from designing pocket parks – which I did with a local community in Boston – to creating visions for large border landscapes such as the Korean Demilitarized Zone and the Cyprus Buffer Zone.
 I have also connected art and music to my urban projects

 Can you please take us through your professional journey?

-After finishing my architecture diploma I worked as an architect in Geneva both in a private office and for the City of Geneva where I designed the public space and infrastructures for an annual music festival.
-At the same time, I was studying for my Masters and teaching at the University of Geneva, as well as singing in a Rhythm and Blues Band.
+After finishing my architecture diploma, I worked as an architect in Geneva, both in a private office and for the City of Geneva, where I designed the public space and infrastructures for an annual music festival.
+At the same time, I was studying for my Master’s and teaching at the University of Geneva, as well as singing in a Rhythm and Blues Band.
 My life has always been between Architecture and music, between practice and teaching.
 On returning from Boston, I worked with the Aga Khan Award for Architecture on an Education Initiative, and more recently I conducted on-site project reviews and interviews for the award-winning projects.

-During my time as a professor, I have always maintained a close connection with the profession, presenting and chairing at conferences and traveling worldwide.
+During my time as a professor, I have always maintained a close connection with the profession, presenting and chairing conferences and travelling worldwide.
 This academia and industry connection has always been important to me as well as mentoring young women (and men too) and I took an important role in the professional training of students as part of their curriculum.

 Today, I work as a researcher and consultant on various projects and continue to lecture and write articles and books as well as mentor young and aspiring architects, urbanists and researchers.